“For even in Thessalonica you sent aid once and again for my necessities.”

 “For even in Thessalonica”

 Paul fled Philippi for his life.
 He traveled on the road Via Egnatia 92 miles to Thessalonica (Acts 17:1-9).
-There he received financial gifts from the Philippians.
+While there, he received financial support from the Philippians.

 The Philippians were prompt in their generosity.
-The word “even” indicates that the Philippians sent the gifts shortly after he left Philippi (Acts 17:1).
+The word “even” indicates that the Philippians sent the gifts shortly after leaving Philippi (Acts 17:1).

 Wealth does not make a giver.
 The Thessalonican church was wealthy but did not meet Paul’s financial needs.
 The city of Thessalonica was larger and wealthier than Philippi.
 They were wealthy and active but had no vision for missions.